-Mr McMaster is a Chartered Accountant and has over 27 years' experience in the area of corporate reconstruction and turnaround/performance improvement.
+Mr McMaster is a Chartered Accountant, holds a Bachelor of Commerce from the University of Tasmania and has over 27 years' experience in corporate reconstruction and turnaround/performance improvement.
 Formerly, Mr McMaster was a partner of the restructuring firm Korda Mentha and prior to that was a partner at Ernst & Young.
-His experience includes significant working periods in the United Kingdom, South America.
-Asia and the United States.
+His experience includes significant working periods in the United Kingdom, South America, Asia and the United States.

-Mr McMaster is currently a director AIM quoted Jangada Mines Plc (appointed 30 June 2015) and AIM quoted Arc Minerals Limited (1 August 2017).
-Mr McMaster was a director Valor Resources Ltd (appointed 10 January 2017, resigned 6 October 2022).
+Mr McMaster is currently a director of AIM quoted Jangada Mines Plc (appointed 30 June 2015) and AIM quoted Arc Minerals Limited (1 August 2017).
+Mr McMaster was a director of Valor Resources Ltd (appointed 10 January 2017, resigned 6 October 2022).
 He has not held any other listed directorships in the past three years.